EvanFBC/csvr/README.md

 CSVR.headers will skip over any column not specified

-CSVR.rows will skip over any row that does not match one of the row values specified
+CSVR.filters will skip over any row that does not match one of the row values specified

 *Note: Headers and rows must be specified before CSVR.create is called*